Is agreement from all heirs necessary to sell property In North Carolina

 In North Carolina, all heirs must agree to sell inherited property.
 If they can’t agree, a court may get involved through a partition action to resolve the dispute.

-What happens if one heir disagrees with the sale of a property in North Carolina?
+What happens if one heir disagrees with selling a property in North Carolina?

 If an heir disagrees with selling the property, it can stop the sale unless a legal action, like a partition lawsuit, is pursued.
 This could lead to the court ordering the sale and dividing the proceeds among the heirs.